|Posted on April 4, 2018 at 9:30 AM||comments (0)|

 I'm happy to announce that two of my new paintings were accepted into the exhibit currently at the Biggs Art Gallery in Dover, DE:

-"Where the Buoys Are" & "New Harbor, Maine" They will be on website soon.
+"Where the Buoys Are" & "New Harbor, Maine"

 The exhibit is sponsored by Delaware Watercolor Society and will run until January 21, 2018.